ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

             text=True,
         )

 This :meth:`start<.LauncherProtocol.start>` method selects an available port using :func:`.find_free_ports`.
 It then starts the server as a sub-process.
-Note that here, we are simply discarding the server output and error.
-In a real launcher, we should give the option to redirect it, for example to a file.
+Note that here, the server output is simply discarded.
+In a real launcher, the option to redirect it (for example to a file) should be added.
-We also keep track of the URL and port on which the server should be accessible, in the ``_url`` attribute.
+The ``_url`` attribute keeps track of the URL and port on which the server should be accessible.

-Next, we need to implement a way of stopping the process:
+The `:meth:`start<.LauncherProtocol.stop>` method terminates the sub-process:

 .. code:: python